 2. Fragrance - scented candles will use either a fragrance oil or essential oil.
 While the benefits of essential oil are well-known (I'll go into this a little further), not all fragrance oils are created equal and you will get the good, the bad and ugly.

 Fragrance oils get their great scents from both natural and synthetic ingredients.
 Sounds like you'd want to run a mile, right?
 Not always.
 There are fantastic fragrance creators out there using only the highest-quality ingredients and ensuring that no harmful substances are found in the oils they produce, and that their ingredients are eco-friendly and cruelty-free.
 You do need to look out for these labels though.
 Fragrance oils are often less volatile than their natural counterparts and therefore safer to burn with a naked flame.
+There's an interesting article by the BBC for further reading on this subject.

 I'm not trying to give essential oils a bad rep here, but a balanced review is needed.
 I still love essential oils, and they are found in several of Ralph's Orchards' candles.